lessthan3/dobi/README.md

 When you login to a site on the LessThan3 platform, it will check whether you are a developer or not.
 If you are a developer, it checks if you have a local development server running.
-If you do, it will connect your browser client to your development server, and refresh your applications as code is updated.
+If you do, it will connect your browser client to your development server, load code locally instead of from production, and refresh your applications as code is updated.

 ### Example Server
 ```